PFTL/website/content/blog/27_Custom_CRM.rst

 And you will get a list of all the messages that were sent.
 Now you have an idea of how this can very quickly start to be a useful tool, not just a mere exercise.

-The relationship between messages and customers is called many-to-one, because a customer can have many messages associated with it, but each message will be associated to a single customer.
+The relationship between messages and customers is called many-to-one because a customer can have many messages associated with it, but each message will be associated with a single customer.
 There is also another relationship possible, which is called many-to-many.
 This would be the case of having lists of customers.
-A customer can belong to several lists, and at the same time each list can contain several customers.
+A customer can belong to several lists, and at the same time, each list can contain several customers.

 If you think that a database is nothing more than a collection of tables in which each entry has a unique identifier, you will realize that there is no way of making this many-to-many between two tables directly.
 We will need to define an intermediate table which will hold these relationships.
 First, let's start by the list itself: